utah-cs3550-fa25/assignments/hw1.md

 well-indented, and easy-to-read HTML code.
 Don't add unnecessary elements or attributes, and only add `id`s and `class`es in later phases when it helps with styling.

+Mark the images on the page as lazy-loaded.
+This makes sure profile pages load quickly even for users with a lot of recipes and photos.
+Use the `loading` attribute for this.

 At the same time, make sure all of your HTML is valid.
 Use a clear heading hierarchy, make sure each `<input>` has a `<label>`, that